elinkev/docker-symfony/README.md

-## Requirements & what this is
+## Overview and Requirements
-Current requirements are docker and git.
-This is a skeleton repository ment to quickly setup a working environment with this stack:
+This repository serves as a skeleton structure to swiftly set up a development environment with the following stack:

-    Backend - Symfony (API), phpcs, phpstan, phpunit, mailhog Frotend - React, vite
-    DB - MariaDB
+    Backend - Symfony (API), phpcs, phpstan, phpunit, mailhog Frotend - React + typescript, vite, eslint, prettier DB - MariaDB

     Symfony - http://localhost